The “I Can’t Deal With Dinner” List: 30 Cheap Crockpot Dinners Busy Families Actually Make

 Honey-garlic glaze done right will coat the back of a spoon and drip slowly, not run.
 If yours is watery, reduce on the stove for 5 minutes after the slow cooker.

-Combine 1/3 cup honey, 1/3 cup soy sauce, 1/4 cup ketchup, and 6 minced garlic cloves, 1 tablespoon of rice vinegar and add a teaspoon of grated ginger if you have some.
-Place over two pounds of bone-in chicken thighs in the slow cooker.
-Cook on LOW for 4 to 5 hours or HIGH for 2 to 3.
-When there are no traces of pink and the sauce has reduced down to a shiny glaze that coats the meat, the chicken is done.
-If the sauce at the end is too thin, move it to a small saucepan and simmer on the stove for 5 minutes.
+In a bowl, combine 1/3 cup honey, 1/3 cup soy sauce, 1/4 cup ketchup, 1 tablespoon rice vinegar, plus 6 cloves of minced garlic and a teaspoon of grated ginger, if available.
+Pour sauce over 2 pounds of bone-in chicken thighs in the slow cooker.
+Cook on LOW for 4 to 5 hours or HIGH for 2 to 3 hours.
+The chicken is done when there are no traces of pink, and the sauce has reduced down to a shiny glaze that coats the meat.
+If the sauce is too thin at the end, move it to a small saucepan and simmer on the stove for 5 minutes.

-Substitue: Boneless skinless thighs cook more quickly (3-4 hours on LOW).
-Kids see chicken drumsticks as a treat.
+Substitutes: Boneless skinless thighs cook quicker (3-4 hours on LOW).
+Kids view chicken drumsticks as a novelty.

 5) Beef And Bean Chili